Attraction of the Week: Washington Park in Portland, Oregon

 The Great Northwest section of the park is particularly interesting as it houses plants and animals native to this region of the country.
 The towering Douglas firs, and the black bears often seen climbing them, make you feel as if you are hiking in the woods rather than visiting a zoo.
 The entire zoo feels much more rustic and natural than most others I’ve visited.

 Another highlight is the beautiful underwater sea lion exhibit.
 This is a great place to escape the rain for a bit or simply relax for a bit after being on your feet all day.
-A New Polar Passage exhibit with lots of unique viewing opportunities is opening in 2020, so this is definitely something to check out in the future.
+A New Polar Passage exhibit with lots of unique viewing opportunities is opening in 2020.
+This is is definitely something to check out in the future.

 The world class Elephant Lands Passage exhibit, currently home to 4 endangered Asian elephants, is particularly impressive and a favorite of locals.
 This massive exhibit features a 160,000 gallon pool, time released feeders, mud wallows, and shade structures.
 These features encourage the elephants to be active for 14-16 hours a day, just like they would in the wild.

 For an extra 4 bucks, you can take a ride on the Washington Park and Zoo Railway.
 It’s really worth the extra cost as you can kick back and relax as you travel through a beautiful forest with towering trees.
-Although few animals are seen as the train runs mostly through the natural woods of Washington Park, it’s a great ride for any nature lover.
+Few animals are seen as the train runs mostly through the natural woods of Washington Park.
+Nonetheless, it’s a real treat for any nature lover.
 Rides operate on weekends only from April- Memorial day and then daily until Labor Day.

 Admission: $18 adults, $16 seniors/military, $16 ages 3-11, 2 and under free